Quick overview

 • Headwear: Remove hats once inside the chapel.

-• Avoid: Beachwear or very revealing clothing may cause issues at entry [To be verified].
+• Avoid: Beachwear or very revealing clothing may cause issues at entry.

 • Best practice: Bring a light layer if you’re visiting in warm weather and want zero risk at entry.